wildtechgarden/server-alpine-linux-docs4web/src/important-post-install-configuration/create-a-non-root-admin-user.md

 title: Create a non-root admin user
 tags: ["alpine","configuration","docs","hosting","linux","security","self-host","sysadmin-devops"]
 series: ["docs4web","alpine-linux-local-server"]
+description: "It is an administrative best practise to avoid logging in and/or operating with elevated privileges, to the extent reasonable to do so.
+Therefore one needs a user that is not root."
+summary: "It is an administrative best practise to avoid logging in and/or operating with elevated privileges, to the extent reasonable to do so.
+Therefore one needs a user that is not root for performing most operations."
 ---

-# Create a non-root admin user

 ## Avoid operating as root, where possible

 It is generally considered an administrative best practise to avoid logging in and/or operating with elevated privileges, to the extent reasonable to do so.
-Therefore one needs a user is not root for performing most operations, but which can gain elevated access when required.
+Therefore one needs a user that is not root for performing most operations, but which can gain elevated access when required.
 In addition if, as recommended, one prevents root login over SSH one needs a user than one can SSH into and gain temporary elevated privileges.
 (Assuming a remotely accessed system, of course).

 ## Create a new user